Home › College Prep › Planning for College

 At 15 years old our son, Cole, suddenly lost interest in his future.
 It was the summer after his freshman year of high school, and our boy, who had been dreaming about going off to college since he was in the fifth grade, started asking if college mattered.

 He’s a smart kid, but he wasn’t enjoying high school.
 And I could see that he was starting to view college as four more years of the same drudgery.
-My husband and I panicked —and started touring colleges to help re-inspire him.
+My husband and I panicked — and started touring colleges to help re-inspire him.
 I wasn’t so much interested in helping him choose a college as I was in showing him that life would be different in college, filled with freedom and independence that he would love.

 A working vacation

-So we decided to work a few university tours into our summer travel plans.
+So we decided to work a few college tours into our summer travel plans.
 We choose campuses not based on how likely he was to attend them, but by how well they suited our vacation plans geographically.
 It was a solid strategy — in fact, it’s just what college counselors suggest.
-“I always encourage families to work a casual college tour into a family vacation,” says Marty O'Connell, Executive Director of Colleges that Change Lives “That way you can expose kids to different college environments without putting any pressure on them.”
+“I always encourage families to work a casual college tour into a family vacation,” says Marty O’Connell, Executive Director of Colleges that Change Lives.
+“That way you can expose kids to different college environments without putting any pressure on them.”

 But along the way, something completely unexpected happened: Cole’s little sister, Ava, devised a detailed life plan based almost entirely on what she learned while tagging along.
-Sure, these stops were aimed at her brother, but for my daughter – all of 12 years old – it was pure motivation.
+Sure, these stops were aimed at her brother, but for my daughter — all of 12 years old — it was pure motivation.
 According to O’Connell, this outcome is not unusual.
-“Over the years, I have heard over and over from kids who were that younger sibling,” she says. “ ‘My older brother hated that school.
-But I loved it.’ ”
+“Over the years, I have heard over and over from kids who were that younger sibling,” she says. “‘My older brother hated that school.
+But I loved it.’”

 Tagalong tween